-According to the Centers for Medicare & Medicaid Services (CMS), LDCT lung screening is recommended for groups of people who are at high risk of lung cancer.
-High-risk patients fit the following criteria:
+According to the U.S. Preventive Services Task Force (USPSTF), a LDCT lung screening is recommended for people who are at high risk of lung cancer.
+Patients who are, or may be, at high risk fit the following criteria:

 Health outcomes, benefits and risks are important for your physician to consider when recommending an LDCT lung screening.
-Not all those who smoke may fit the criteria necessary for screening.
-Your healthcare provider or a Lung Nurse Navigator at one of our screening locations can help you determine if you fit the criteria appropriate for receiving an LDCT lung screening.
+Not all people who smoke may fit the criteria necessary for screening.
+Your health care provider or a Lung Nurse Navigator can help you determine if you fit the criteria appropriate for receiving an LDCT lung screening.

 At Memorial Hermann your lung cancer screening will include: